-Light blue collared shirts (polo or oxford style).
+- \Polo or oxford style blue, white, grey or black shirts (or other dark colours).
 Shirts should be tucked in.
-Navy sweaters or sweatshirts will also be permitted without graphics or words.
-Sleeves must cover the elbow.

-Navy blue pleated skirts or jumpers that do not hug the body, have hemlines that go past the knees and which easily cover the knees when sitting.

-Solid colour socks or tights (if wearing leggings, they should match the socks, with no gap exposed).
-Socks must come to at least mid-calf.

-Headgear, caps or hoodies may not be worn inside the school building, but are permitted to be worn outside at recess.
+Sweaters or sweatshirts will also be permitted without graphics or words.
+Sleeves must cover the elbow. - \ Navy blue pleated skirts or jumpers that do not hug the body, have hemlines that go past the knees and which easily cover the knees when sitting. - \ Solid colour socks or tights (if wearing leggings, they should match the socks, with no gap exposed).
+Socks must come to at least mid-calf. - \ Headgear, caps or hoodies may not be worn inside the school building, but are permitted to be worn outside at recess.